How to Get a Personal Loan: Step-by-Step Application Guide

 After signing, funding typically happens within:

-• Same day to 1 business day — online lenders and large banks for existing customers
+• Same day to 1 business day with online lenders like SoFi, LightStream, and Rocket Loans, plus large banks (Wells Fargo, U.S. Bank, Citibank) for approved borrowers who beat the daily cutoff

-• 1–3 business days — most mainstream lenders with direct deposit
+• 1 to 3 business days with most mainstream lenders using direct deposit

-• Up to 7 business days — smaller institutions or paper-heavy processes
+• Up to 7 business days with smaller institutions or paper-heavy processes

 Pincher's Pro Tip